 Which type you are prescribed will depend on the severity of your attacks, how often they occur and other medical problems you may have.

-Read our article Migraine Specialist for some emergency care tips.
+Read my article Migraine Specialist for some emergency care tips.

-• painkillers containing either ibuprofen, acetaminophen, ASA or naproxen, usually used for mild to moderate headaches
+• over the counter painkillers containing either ibuprofen, acetaminophen, ASA or naproxen, usually used for mild to moderate headaches

 • ergot formulations such as ergotamine or dihydroergotamine (DHE) which prevent blood vessels from swelling